Looking for the best PLA filament? Read our guide to 32 beautiful and exotic blends of PLA 3D printer filament on the market today.

 Special property: Looks, feels and smells like olive wood.Check Price at Amazon:

 Description: The material is light brown in color and looks and feels like pine wood.
-It contains real pine wood particles to make it aromatic.
+This best PLA filament contains real pine wood particles to make it aromatic.
 There is also an extra aromatic variation that uses ground up pine needles instead.

 Consists of: Polylactic acid and pine wood fibers or pine needles.